palle-k/Covfefe/README.md

 ## Example

-Grammars can be specified in a language that is a superset of BNF, which adopts some features of EBNF:
+Grammars can be specified in a language that is a superset of BNF, which adopts some features of EBNF (documented [here](/BNF.md)):

 ```swift
 let grammarString = """